rdpoor/rigol-grab/ReadMe.md

     --verbose: print additional information
     --filename <filename.png>: specify the pathname of the saved .png file (default: rigol.png)
-    --auto_open: automatically open the .png using your system viewer
+    --auto_view: automatically open the .png using your system viewer

  ## Caveats